-Acupuncture aims to correct imbalances of the qi and restore health through stimulation.
-The needles are inserted through the skin at points along the meridians of the body.
+Dry Needling aims to correct imbalances of the qi and restore health through stimulation.
+The needles are inserted through the skin at trigger points along the meridians of the body.

-Scientists have long explored the cause behind efficacy of acupuncture.
-Some researchers suggest that pain relief from acupuncture occurs when acupuncture needles stimulate nerves.
-In addition acupuncture may also release pain-relieving chemicals, such as endorphins and serotonin to ease symptoms.
-Acupuncture may also decrease pain-causing inflammation by stimulating the pituitary gland to release cortisol.
+It is believed that pain relief from Dry Needling occurs when the needles stimulate nerves.
+In addition Dry Needling may also release pain-relieving chemicals, such as endorphins and serotonin to ease symptoms.
+Dry Needling may also decrease pain-causing inflammation by stimulating the pituitary gland to release cortisol.

-There are 361 different acupuncture points which are specific for different diseases and disorders.
-Acupuncture has been seen to be effective in over 40 diseases and disorders.
+There are many different trigger points which are specific for different diseases and disorders.
+Dry Needling is know to cause relief for diseases and disorders.

-Acupuncture is the stimulation of precisely defined, specific acupoints along the skin of the body involving various methods such as the application of heat, pressure, or laser or penetration of thin needles.
-In a modern acupuncture session, an initial consultation is followed by taking the pulse on both arms, and an inspection of the tongue.
-Classically, in clinical practice, acupuncture is highly individualized and based on philosophy and intuition, and not on controlled scientific research.
-The number and frequency of acupuncture sessions vary but most practitioners don't think one session is sufficient.
+Dry Needling is the stimulation of precisely defined, specific trigger points along the skin of the body involving various methods such as the application of heat, pressure, or laser or penetration of thin needles.
+In a modern Dry Needling session, an initial consultation is followed by taking the pulse on both arms, and an inspection of the tongue.
+Classically, in clinical practice, this procedure is highly individualized and based on philosophy and intuition, and not on controlled scientific research.
+The number and frequency of sessions vary but most practitioners don't think one session is sufficient.
 Clinical practice varies depending on the country.
-It has recently been reported that several hospitals in Queensland are now using Acupuncture as a treatment for back pain in place of pain relief medications.
+It has recently been reported that several hospitals in Queensland are now using Acupuncture/Dry Needling as a treatment for back pain in place of pain relief medications.

 Neurological conditions such as headaches, migraines, difficulty sleeping, nervous tension, stroke, dizziness, and Meniere's disease.

 Cardiovascular disorders such as high or low blood pressure, fluid retention, chest pain, and muscle cramps.